 - 1. You have graduated from high school or have successfully passed the California High School Proficiency Examination. - 2.
-You are over 18 years of age and are no longer attending high school and are capable of profiting from the instruction offered. - You are under 18 years of age and not a high school student, with special permission as a full-time student. - 4.
+You are over 18 years of age and are no longer attending high school and are capable of profiting from the instruction offered. - 3.
+You are under 18 years of age and not a high school student, with special permission as a full-time student. - 4.
 CONCURRENT ENROLLMENT AT PIERCE COLLEGE AND HIGH SCHOOL

 As a high school student you may enroll concurrently at Pierce College.
-In addition to the application for admission, you must submit a separate concurrent enrollment form, approved by your high school counselor and your parents.
+In addition to the application for admission, you must submit a separate Supplemental Application for Students in Grades K-12 form, approved by your high school counselor and your parents.
 Students in less than 9th grade require special processing.
 Call (818) 719-6448 for details.
 Concurrent students are given the last priority for registration.